shabeer-syed/acesinehrs/_pages/starterguide.md

 # Data preparation and standardisation
 ---
 Now, lets get the data ready for analysis!
-Implementing the ACE indicators using code lists requires preparing and re-structuring your data sets into a uniform format.
+Implementing the ACE indicators using code lists requires preparing and restructuring your data sets into a uniform format.
 The data standardisation allows you to directly merge code lists and indicators to the data set to apply their attached algorithms.

+**IMPORTANT!**  For we recommend you read [R for Data Science chater 12 tidy data by ](https://r4ds.had.co.nz/tidy-data.html)

-**Skills check** <i class="fas fa-exclamation-triangle" style="color: #e3740d;"></i> Implementing the ACE indicators in more complex data sets like primary care data (GP records) requires knowledge of how to re-structure, manipulate and combine multiple large data sets into one or multiple new files.
-Depending on resources available, we recommend beginner to intermediate skills in a programming language of choice (e.g., Python, R).
-Many data management tasks involves a [split-apply-combine strategy](https://www.jstatsoft.org/article/view/v059i10), that is, the ability to "..break up a big problem into manageable pieces, operate on each piece independently and then put all the pieces back together.
-(Wickham, 2014, p1)"
+**IMPORTANT!** <i class="fas fa-exclamation-triangle" style="color: #e3740d;"></i> Implementing the ACE indicators in more complex data sets like primary care data (GP records) requires knowledge of how to restructure, manipulate and combine multiple large data sets into one or multiple new files using a programming language of choice (e.g., Python, R).
+In this section, we provide only brief information on data manangement related to the specific implementation of the ACE indicators.
+Many data management tasks involves a [split-apply-combine strategy](https://www.jstatsoft.org/article/view/v059i10), that is, the ability to "..break up a big problem into manageable pieces, operate on each piece independently and then put all the pieces back together (Wickham, 2014, p1)".

+This information is therefore intended as supplementary recommendations to users who already have skills in  programming languages like R, Python, or SQL.
+To learn how to use R for data management, we recommend ["R for Data Science (2e)" by Hadley Wickham, Mine Çetinkaya-Rundel and Garrett Grolemund](https://r4ds.hadley.nz/) free to read online.
 {: .notice--danger}

 ## Data extraction and restructuring